 Home Improvement Tip

-There are very few improvements that homeowners dream about more than a kitchen update.
+There are very few improvements that homeowners dream about more than a kitchen remodel.
 Even if a kitchen is fairly new, there are always tweaks that could be made.
-The big question that many people ask in trying to determine whether such an improvement can or should be undertaken is whether a kitchen update will add value to their home.
+The big question that many people ask in trying to determine whether such an improvement can or should be undertaken is the kitchen remodel return on investment.
 We asked our agents for their insight on this popular topic, and here’s what they had to say.

 Matt Lawing